 Michael Douglas goes to Bermuda

 When celebrities become involved, they generally concentrate their role in the marketing, branding and profile end of business – leaving the core work to the professionals.
-Indeed, Michael Douglas and Catherine Zeta-Jones are not expected to be behind the reception desk or serving cocktails when they open their Ariel Sands resort in the next few months in Bermuda.
+Indeed, Michael Douglas and Catherine Zeta-Jones are not expected to be behind the reception desk or serving cocktails when they open their Ariel Sands resort in Bermuda.

 The stellar quality helps hotel- and restaurant-owners improve their occupancy rates and increase their prices, says Jonathan Goldman, JLL’s Senior Vice President in Investment Sales, Hotels & Hospitality.
 “Everyone is looking for a way to make a hotel a bit special,” he says.
 “The quickest way to do that is to get a celebrity on board.”